iplanwebsites/newtab-bookmarks/README.md

 TODO
 =========================
+- z-index bug btween the URL adn the menus
+- shadow 1px black shadow on the cog icon.
 - check the count of Chrome bookmarks (or delicious), to make sure we got em all on file.
 If not, import/delete the ones that aren't there already.
 - Lazy load thumb images
 - Save UI preference in a persistent model (zoom, counts, viewMode)